Anonymous-2025-students/Text-To-Music/README.md

-To create an end-to-end professional `README.md` file for your project, we’ll structure it as follows:

----

 # **Text-To-Music**

 An AI-powered project that generates music compositions from textual descriptions.
 This project leverages cutting-edge deep learning models to transform written prompts into expressive music.